* Asia share markets mixed after very muted Wall St finish

 By Wayne Cole

-Moves were marginal as markets slipped into something of a
+Though moves were modest as markets slipped into something

-summer lull and MSCI's broadest index of Asia-Pacific shares
+of a summer lull, MSCI's broadest index of Asia-Pacific shares

-The PMI surveys of manufacturing tend to be reliable, and
+The performance of manufacturing surveys (PMI) tend to be

-timely, leading indicators of output trends and are closely
+reliable, and timely, leading indicators of output trends and

 So there was relief that readings from the United States,